Why Your Nose Is Oily And How To Remedy It

 Your skin relies on the presence of its natural oils to stay healthy.
 If you’re using skin care products that are too harsh or abrasive, you may be causing your sebaceous glands to overproduce oils to compensate.

-Overusing coarse exfoliators or scrubbing away with a washcloth is a common culprit; using products with harsh active ingredients is another.
+Overusing coarse exfoliators or scrubbing away with a washcloth is a common culprit when exfoliating; using products with harsh active ingredients is another.